jsal13/_blog_old/_posts/2022-01-14-arima-how-to-pt-1.md

 ``data_3__1_diff`` is also stationary, but because ``data_3`` was also stationary perhaps this isn't so surprising.

 On real timeseries data, this method of making a "stationary feature" for your timeseries is quite effective.
 It is also effective to take 2-diffs if a 1-diff has not made the data stationary enough.
 Note that some series may be resiliant: they may not become stationary easily, as we saw above in our ``data_1`` example.
-Nevertheless, many real-world timeseries will.
+Nevertheless, this works for many real-world timeseries.

 (Recall from the introduction that the reverse of this process is called _Integration_, which is the _I_ part of _ARIMA_.)

 ## Autoregression: Looking to the past to predict the future.

-One thing we can do with stationary models is th use **autoregression** on them.
-Note that we _can_ use autoregression on any time series, but we will find it most useful at present to restrict ourselves to stationary timeseries.

-An **autoregressive model** for a timeseries creates a linear combination of _past values_ and constant coefficients to calculate the current value.
-In math, for a **p-autoregressive model**,
+An **autoregressive model** for a timeseries is a linear combination of _past values_ and constant coefficients to calculate the current value.
+In math terms, for a **p-autoregressive model**,

 $$y_t = c_{1}y_{t-1} + c_{2}y_{t-2} + \cdots + c_{p}y_{t-p}$$

-Notice here that the ``c_{i}`` stay constant, but for each ``y_t`` we cycle through the previous _p_ values and multiply them by the associated constants.
 We will refer to _p_-autoregressions as ``AR(p)``.

 Let's do an example of this, using ``data_3`` from above.